flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 #### ^^Initialize Flight Plan^^

 !!! warning "IMPORTANT"
     Do not select an arrival airport on the MSFS world menu or flight planner.
-Doing this "initializes" the `FROM/TO` field when loading into your flight which removes the INIT REQ. option from the `INIT A` page.
+Doing this "initializes" the `FROM/TO` field when loading into your flight removing the INIT REQ. option from the `INIT A` page.

 Head over to the `INIT A` page.